 The purpose of the Awards is to accelerate collaborative systems change by celebrating the individuals and organisations that make it possible.
 The Awards are an important tool to fuel the movement and to celebrate the journey towards achieving the SDGs.

-What are the Awards Categories this year?
+What are the Awards Categories for 2023?

 Who makes the nominations for the Catalyst 2030 Awards?

 Who can be nominated for the Catalyst 2030 Awards?